This article was originally published in October 2020 but was updated in July 2022.

-Many SEO firms will tell you that it takes 4 to 6 months to start seeing results.
+Many SEO firms will tell you that it takes 4 to 6 months to see results.
 That’s generally accurate, but bear in mind this is when you start seeing results, and SEO results grow over time.
 Whatever results you’re getting at 6 months should be considerably less than what you’re getting at 12 months.
 Success by any standard rarely comes within the first 3 months, even with a healthy SEO budget.
-But then you might ask…
+Along with understanding proper SEO time frame expectations, you might ask…

-We’ve heard this question many, many times from basically every one of our clients.
+We’ve heard this question many, many times from basically every one of our clients and partners.
 It’s a very common question in the SEO world because businesses want to know when they will see an ROI from their SEO.
 At some point, you may see your results taper off, and then it may be a matter of maintaining results rather than growing them.

 And the answer is… it depends.